oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 If `enableClusterRoleBinding` is `false`, the Helm chart will create RoleBindings in each namespace that matches the selector.
 These RoleBindings give the operator's service account the necessary privileges in the namespace.
 The Helm chart will only create these RoleBindings in namespaces that match the label selector at the time the chart is installed.
-If you later create namespaces that match the selector or label existing namespaces that make them now match the selector, the operator will not have privilege in these namespaces until you upgrade the Helm release.
+If you later create namespaces that match the selector or label existing namespaces that make them now match the selector, then the operator will not have privilege in these namespaces until you upgrade the Helm release.

 Example 1: In the configuration below, the operator will manage namespaces that have the label "weblogic-operator"